 All three COVID-19 vaccines are now available in NH.

 ANYONE over 12 (only the Pfizer vaccine is approved for those aged 12-17), regardless of residence is eligible to sign up to receive the vaccine.
 Go Vaccines.NH.gov

 Where will I get the vaccination?

-In the first phases, the state has set up 20 fixed sites.
-Other mass vaccination sites, "closed pod" clinics, mobile vaccination providers and other capabilities are also being deployed.
+The state has set up 20 fixed sites.
+Other mass vaccination sites, "closed pod" clinics, mobile vaccination providers and other capabilities are also deployed.
 For more information on vaccination sites and other vaccination details, click here.

 Does it make a difference which vaccine I receive?